Fall sports practices begin with common start date, return to traditional schedules - Leader Publications

 Additional rules changes in cross country, football, golf and tennis will be most noticeable this fall:

-cross country will provide an opportunity for more individual finals qualifiers this season, as a minimum of seven individual qualifiers will advance from each regional race.
+• Cross country will provide an opportunity for more individual finals qualifiers this season, as a minimum of seven individual qualifiers will advance from each regional race.
 Previously, runners on teams that did not qualify as a whole could still advance to the finals if they finished among the top 15 individuals at a regional — but at some regionals runners from the team qualifiers filled the great majority of those top 15 finishes.
 The seven individual qualifiers from each regional this season will be the first seven finishers from teams that do not qualify as a whole, even if they finish outside of the top 15.

-Another football change continues the focus on minimizing injury risk, addressing blocking below the waste in the free-blocking zone (the rectangular area extending laterally four yards to either side of the snap and three behind the line of scrimmage).
-The new rule states a below-the-waste block in the free-blocking zone must occur as an immediate, initial action following the snap, instead of the previous rule which allowed an offensive lineman to delay and block below the waste as long as the ball was still in the zone.
+• Another football change continues the focus on minimizing injury risk, addressing blocking below the waist in the free-blocking zone (the rectangular area extending laterally four yards to either side of the snap and three behind the line of scrimmage).
+The new rule states a below-the-waist block in the free-blocking zone must occur as an immediate, initial action following the snap, instead of the previous rule which allowed an offensive lineman to delay and block below the waist as long as the ball was still in the zone.

 The 2021 fall campaign culminates with postseason tournaments beginning with the upper peninsula girls tennis finals during the final week of September and wraps up with the 11-Player Football Finals on Nov.
 26 and 27.
 Here is a complete list of fall tournament dates: